Utodev/smartROM/README.md

 2) Don't set the LOCK bit in the MASTERCONF register (ZX-Uno)
 2) Start a routine which will try to find a file named SMARTROM.ZX1 at the ZXUNO folder of the SD and load it.
 If not, then it unpatches the ROM and runs just as McLeod's core

 The core itself has been changed by adding a new "define" in the common/config.vh file, "USE SMARTROM".
-If that one is defined and "define LOAD_ROM_FROM_FLASH_OPTION" is commented, the SmartROM core will be generated.
+If that one is defined and "define LOAD_ROM_FROM_FLASH_OPTION" is commented, the SmartROM core will be generated when synthetized.
+Also, some changes have been made to the common/rom.v file, so instead loading the usual bootloader_copy_bram_to_sram.hex, it takes smartrom_bootloader_and_esxdos.hex, which is an hex file containing the concatenated bootloader.asm result and the ESXMMC.BIN file from ESXDOS.
+Please notice the original McLeod code used two different files, one for the bootloader and one for ESXDOS, this fork doesn't.

 The SmartROM: